From zero to device

 • Only enable features that are useful for debugging (basically turning out-of-bounds data access UB into well-defined behavior)

-• Only do so in debug builds as they may come at a runtime performance cost.
+• Only do so in debug builds as they may come at a significant runtime performance cost.

 • Only enable them if supported by the device, ignoring their absence otherwise.